More than 60 feared dead in bombing of Ukrainian school

 U.S. first lady Jill Biden met with her Ukrainian counterpart.
 Canadian Prime Minister Justin Trudeau raised his country’s flag at its embassy in Kyiv.
 And U2’s Bono, alongside bandmate The Edge, performed in a Kyiv subway station that had been used as a bomb shelter, singing the 1960s song “Stand by Me.”

 Ukrainian President Volodymyr Zelenskyy and others warned in recent days that Russian attacks would only worsen in the lead-up to Victory Day, and some cities declared curfews or cautioned people against gathering in public.
-Russian President Vladimir Putin is believed to want to proclaim some kind of triumph in Ukraine when he addresses the troops on Red Square.
+Russian President Vladimir Putin may want to proclaim some kind of triumph in Ukraine when he addresses the troops on Red Square.

 “They have nothing to celebrate tomorrow,” Linda Thomas-Greenfield, U.S. ambassador to the United Nations, told CNN.
 “They have not succeeded in defeating the Ukrainians.
 They have not succeeded in dividing the world or dividing NATO.
 And they have only succeeded in isolating themselves internationally and becoming a pariah state around the globe.”